What you will take away from this lesson

 content_type

-The MIME type at the time of the version.
+What kind of file this version was: an HTML report, a markdown document, a CSV.
 Usually constant across versions; if it changed, that was an intentional shape change.

 Default page size is 50 versions, which is more than most assets ever accumulate.
 For an asset with more history than that, ask the agent to raise the limit explicitly: the list_versions action takes a limit argument but not an offset, so a single call has to fetch everything you want to see.